UEABIO/physalia-R-course-2023/docs/08-reproducible-reports.md

 otherwise you might encounter errors.</p>
 </div>

-## Activity 4: Can you change the global options of your Rmd file so that it doesn't display any code, warnings or messages?
+## Activity: Can you change the global options of your Rmd file so that it doesn't display any code, warnings or messages?

 Once you have made your edits to the [chunk options](#code-chunks) try hitting 'knit' again.